decred/politeia/politeiawww/cmd/politeiawww_dataload/README.md

 * A proposal for each state (public, censored, etc)
 * A couple comments on the public proposal

-Because it starts and stops `politeiad` and `politeiawww` automatically, you will need to ensure that those servers are shut down before running this tool.
+Because it starts and stops politeiad and politeiawww automatically, you will need to ensure that those servers are shut down before running this tool.
-It will run the servers with some fixed configuration, although some default configuration is required, so you should have `politeiad.conf` and `politeiawww.conf` already set up.
+It will run the servers with some fixed configuration, although some default configuration is required, so you should have politeiad.conf and politeiawww.conf already set up.

-When running `politeiawww_dataload` twice, the second time will fail because it can't create duplicate users.
+When running politeiawww_dataload twice, the second time will fail because it can't create duplicate users.

 ## Usage

-This tool doesn't require any arguments, but you can specify the following options:
+This tool doesn't require any arguments, but you can specify the following options.
+Additionally, you can specify these options in a `politeiawww_dataload.conf` file, which should be located under `/Users/<username>/Library/Application Support/Politeiawww/dataload/`.

 ```
      --adminemail   admin email address